 A bankruptcy of the tax debtor will not cancel section 160 assessment of the recipient of the property.

-It must also be noted that corporate bankruptcy cannot shield individuals from the personal obligations arising out of the circumstances reviewed in this blog.
+Please note that corporate bankruptcy cannot shield individuals from the personal obligations arising out of the circumstances reviewed in this blog.
 However, the amounts owing by the individuals might get reduced by the payments made out of the corporate bankruptcy towards the same debts.
 These payments, though, will depend on the amount realized from the sale of the assets, if any, the type of the assets, and the priority ranking applicable to the creditors’ claims.

-Speak to a Licensed Insolvency Trustee
+Speak to a Licensed Insolvency Trustee about corporate bankruptcy

 If you found yourself personally liable for any of the “business” debts, the creditors will be able to exercise the usual range of their collection and enforcement powers including legal proceedings, garnishing wages, writs, liens, garnishing tax refunds, seizure of bank accounts and other assets.
 If you are unable to pay your debts in full, you might need to consider personal bankruptcy or a proposal.
 The bankruptcy or proposal will immediately stay creditor’s collections and enforcement measures.